Ceremony (Parker novel)

-Ceremony is the ninth Spenser novel by Robert B. Parker, first published in 1982.
+Ceremony is the ninth Spenser novel by Robert B. Parker, first published in March 1982.
 It is the first of three Spenser novels involving the character April Kyle, who returns in Taming a Sea-Horse and Hundred-Dollar Baby.
 Kyle is a 16-year-old girl who has run away from home and, apparently, turned to prostitution.

 Plot

 The book opens with Spenser and Susan Silverman talking with the Kyles about their missing daughter, April.
-Mr. Kyle apparently saw her in the act of seducing a John, a man about his age.
+Mr. Kyle (a prosperous insurance salesman) apparently saw her in the act of seducing a John, a man about his age.
 He's livid at the thought of his daughter working as a prostitute and voices his opinion loudly.
 Spenser is clearly not interested in working for Mr. Kyle at any price, but the pleadings of Susan Silverman and Mrs. Kyle persuade Spenser to take the job (which he does for the nominal fee of one dollar).